tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 * Do you have a list of exactly what data the API should return in various scenarios?
 * Are there any resources related to this API that might be helpful?

 You can later involve QA in the review of the docs, but they tend to have minimal input on the documentation quality.
 They only seem to be interested in two questions: what do we promise, and does the feature return what we promised?
 For example, if your docs say that the API provides data for a specific use case, QA might chime in to say that the API doesn't actually provide that data.
-They rarely comment on clarity, organization, or style.
+They rarely comment on clarity, organization, or style of the documentation.

 The main benefit from QA will be information about how to test the API.
 They often have sample apps, test environments, streamlined procedures, and other resources set up to test an API.
 This can help facilitate how you can explore the API yourself because, as I mentioned earlier, playing around with the API is essential to better understand the product and inform your ability to write.
 I don't know about you, but I find it hard to write about something that I can't experience and explore for myself.
 If QA can help unlock that hands-on exploration, it's a huge win.